 Amazon EBS Snapshots

 You can back up the data on your EBS volumes to Amazon S3 by taking point-in-time snapshots.
 Snapshots are incremental backups, which means that only the blocks on the device that have changed after your most recent snapshot are saved.
-When you delete a snapshot, only the data exclusive to that snapshot is removed.
+This minimizes the time required to create the snapshot and saves on storage costs.
+When you delete a snapshot, only the data unique to that snapshot is removed.
 Active snapshots contain all of the information needed to restore your data (from the time the snapshot was taken) to a new EBS volume.

 When you create an EBS volume, you can create it based on an existing snapshot.
 The new volume begins as an exact replica of the original volume that was used to create the snapshot.
 When you create a volume from an existing snapshot, it loads lazily in the background so that you can begin using them right away.
 If you access a piece of data that hasn't been loaded yet, the volume immediately downloads the requested data from Amazon S3, and then continues loading the rest of the volume's data in the background.
 For more information, see Creating an Amazon EBS Snapshot.